bag3318/RockPaperScissors/docs/Code.md

       def final_outcome(pl,co)
         return :WIN  if pl > co
         return :LOSE if pl < co
-        # there will never be a tie due to the code in the play() method
+        # there will never be a tie fore the final outcome due to the code in the play() method
       end
     end
   end